crack00ns/SLD-Vehicle-Detection-And-Tracking-4/README.md

 ### Discussion and Issues Faced
 I think the project was quite interesting and challenging at many fronts.
 Also, there are multiple ways available to implement this project with different trade-offs so this was a great learning opportunity to explore options.
 Here is a brief discussion on some issues:
 1. **Feature Vector Selection**: The current approach is slow (takes almost 2.5 seconds on single image and ~40 mins to process the project video).
 Feature extraction seem to be the main bottleneck since model prediction is quite fast.
 However, speed can obviously be increased at the expense of accuracy.
 I went for accuracy rather than speed but also explored options to reduce feature vector size.
 First of all, we can possibly get rid of spatial bins and color histograms since they bring little information and increased processing.
 Also HOG channels Cr and Cb also seem to carry less information about car shapes for many images.
-By keeping only HOG channel 0, I seem to get an accuracy of 98% which is high but results in lot of false positives and missed detection, therefore more a robust threholding approach if employed can improve the speed significantly.
+By keeping only HOG channel 0, I seem to get an accuracy of 98% which is high but results in some false positives and missed detection.
+A more robust threholding approach if employed can improve the speed significantly.
-2. **Labeling Cars**: With the box smoothening approach, discussed above cars it is also possible to label cars when the same boxes are detected in successive frames.
-I didn't implement it but it can be done but wont be very robust.
+2. **Labeling Cars**: With the box smoothening approach, as discussed above, it is also possible to label cars when the same boxes are detected in successive frames.
+I didn't implement it but it can be done but probably wont be very robust.
 Color histograms may provide a clue to approach this.
 3. **Deep Learning Approach**: While the current approach seems to work quite well, a CNN based approach could be way more robust but would provide less transparency.
 Since, I wanted to try more traditional approaches for my own learning experience, I used an SVM based approach.
 I plan to reimplement this project later using deep learning (Fast R-CNN, or other segmentation approaches disusses in CS231 class at Stanford).